 For information about the recruitment process, including timelines and information about how to apply, please visit their website.

 Health Education England working across Yorkshire and the Humber has:

 Successful applicants will be allocated to a specific placement by the Training Programme Director and Head of School following appointment.

-This recruitment process is for posts commencing on 2nd August 2017.
+This recruitment process is for posts commencing in 2020.

 All vacancy information is indicative and subject to change at any time